kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(b\) Submissions must include a detailed exposition of the evidence or arguments supporting the petition.
 Where an applicant must demonstrate an equivalent level of safety or fidelity, the applicant must make a clear and convincing demonstration.

-\(c\) Petitions shall be filed as soon as practicable, but in no event more than 30 days after issuance of decision or finding under §406.1.
+\(c\) Petitions shall be filed as soon as practicable, but in no event more than 30 days after issuance of decision or finding under [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.1   Hearings in license, permit, and payload actions.|§406.1]].

 \[Doc.
 No. FAA-2001-8607, 66 FR 2180, Jan.
 10, 2001, as amended by Amdt.
 406-3, 71 FR 50530, Aug.
 25, 2006; Amdt.
 406-4, 72 FR 17017, Apr.
 6, 2007\]